Can your child become an IFISA or ISA millionaire?

 What’s the best way to save for a child?

 There are lots of ways to save for children, from using a standard savings account to investing the money.

 Generally, if you use a cash savings account, or a cash ISA, the returns are going to be minimal.
 In fact, they’re unlikely to beat inflation at the current rate, however these accounts let you access the cash when you need to, and you can move the money around.

 If your savings are in an account and not earning much interest, you’re free to switch to a different account paying a higher rate of interest.

 Investing on the other hand, through an ISA, is generally considered a better option for making your money grow further.
 While there is risk involved, returns are likely to be higher than using a cash account.

 A Junior Individual Savings Account (or JISA) is designed specifically for children.
 Parents, grandparents - or anyone - can put money into the account and it’s then locked away until the child turns 18.
 At this point it turns into a standard ISA and they are able to access the money and spend it (or keep it invested).

-How much should you be putting away?
+How much money should you be putting away?